Ooma pricing, features, and limitations: Everything to know in 2026

 We make it easy to:

-• Track messages, calls, unique conversations, and time on calls
+• Track messages, calls, unique conversations, and time on calls in our analytics dashboard

 • Tap into AI call transcripts and summaries to get context more quickly